 Kanika Lawton is a Cambodian-Chinese Canadian writer, editor, and film scholar from Vancouver, British Columbia who lives and works in Toronto, Ontario.

 Kanika is a PhD student at the University of Toronto's Cinema Studies Institute and the Mark S. Bonham Centre for Sexual Diversity Studies.
 They are the recipient of the 2021 Atom Egoyan Cinema Studies Scholarship and the 2021-2022 Film Studies Association of Canada (FSAC) Graduate Student Representative.
-Their research focuses on surveillant technologies, new media, histories of sexuality, ungovernability, and queer, trans and racialized modes of refusal.
+Their research focuses on surveillant technologies, new media, histories of sexuality, ungovernability, and queer, trans, and racialized modes of refusal.